 What Is a Learner Record in QQI Courses

 In this article, we will be discussing all learner records that are a crucial part of the QQI course assessment part.
 QQI stands for Quality and Qualifications Ireland.
 It is the ultimate awarding body currently active in Ireland.
 QQI provides a large number of online, part-time, distance-learning academic and vocational courses.
-At the end of the course, a learner undergoes assessment.
+At the end of the course, a learner undergoes an assessment.

 Thus, the Learner record is a crucial part of the assessment process.